 The Annual Main Street Show and Shine provides a perfect venue to have some fun and raise some money.
-This year we were able to raise money for Meals On Wheels (Wallowa County) and the Casey Eye Institute.
-As an added bonus we were also able to contribute to the Elks National Foundation (ENF) Most Valuable Student Program.
+Our primary goal is to raise money for the Elks National Foundation (ENF) Most Valuable Student Program, which is a scholarship contest open to any high school senior who is a US Citizen.
+Applicants are judged on scholarship, leadership and financial need.

 GUESS HOW MANY BEACH BALLS